MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/dataverse-plug-ins-errors.md

 ---
 title: Troubleshoot Dataverse plug-ins
-description: Fixes the errors that can occur due to plug-in execution. ms.date: 03/14/2023
+description: Contains information about errors that can occur during plug-in execution, or Dataverse errors that are related to plug-ins, and how to avoid or fix them. ms.date: 03/16/2023
 author: JimDaly
 ms.author: jdaly
 ms.reviewer: jdaly